 "If you can afford that many envelopes, then you could probably afford to pay that much.
-The problem is whether or not you'll hand it over."
+The problem lies in your word, seeing as how contracts don't mean anythig to you."
 Azura looked reluctant.

 "It's a one time offer, boys.
 And I need an answer here and now."